 In the United States, laws regarding e-bikes and their use on sidewalks vary from state to state, and in some cases, from city to city.
 Generally, e-bikes are treated similarly to traditional bicycles and are allowed on the sidewalk, unless there are specific laws in place prohibiting their use.
 It is important to research local laws and ordinances to ensure safe and legal use of e-bikes.
 Additionally, it is crucial to use caution when riding on the sidewalk, as pedestrians have the right of way and safety should always be a top priority.

-Read Also: How Fast Does an Electric Bike Go?
-A Guide to Speed and Limitations
+Read Also: How to Build an Electric Bike from Scratch: A Comprehensive Guide for Beginners

 Weighing the Pros and Cons of Riding an Electric Bike on the Sidewalk